mitchallen/microservice-dynamo/README.md

 You can find working examples in the examples folder of the git repo.

 * __examples / table-list__ - demos how to read a list of tables in the DynamoDB
-* __examples / music-post__ - demos how to post a record to the DynamoDB (see README for script to create Music table)
+* __examples / music-post__ - demos how to post a record to the DynamoDB (see music-post README for script to create Music table)

 You can also find a working example here: